Am I A Candidate for Cosmetic Surgery?

 Your surgeon will expect you to have someone to be there for you after the surgery.
 Otherwise, you may reconsider having the surgery.
 Listening to your doctor’s instructions and advice is not optional, it is mandatory.
 You, as well as your family members who will take care of you, should receive and follow detailed post-recovery instructions, including medications, dosages, wound care, how, when, and how much to move, diet plans, work, and other factors.

 Recovering from surgery can take several weeks and based on the severity of your procedure, you may be able to perform basic daily and personal tasks during the day, or none at all.
 Someone should always be by your side to help you go to the bathroom, prepare meals, take care of medications, ensure general comfort, and be around for any potential emergencies.

 Ready to talk with Dr. Rimma Finkel?

-If you are determined to become a candidate for cosmetic surgery, talk to Dr. Finkel in your first consultation.
-She will talk you through all your questions, and make you feel comfortable about your decision.
-Schedule today.
+Dr. Finkel is here for all your questions if you are determined to become a candidate for cosmetic surgery.
+She will answer all your questions and make you comfortable about your decision.
+Schedule now!